Also Known As: Smart Repair Rogue, Type: Fake Antivirus, Distribution: High

 What is "Data Recovery" virus and how to remove it?

-Data Recovery is a rogue program which tries to scare PC users into believing that their computer's hardware has malfunctioned and that this situation could lead to a potential data loss.
-This is a renewed version of a previously discovered bogus software which had the same name - Data Recovery.
-You shouldn't mistaken this rogue software to a legitimate computer optimizer, this software is a scam which was developed by Internet criminals.
-People who are behind this fake program are hoping that you will fall for the trickery shown by Data Recovery and you will purchase it's license key in order to repair your computer's hardware errors that doesn't actually exist.
+Data Recovery is a rogue program, which attempts to scare PC users into believing that their computer hardware has malfunctioned and the situation could lead to potential data loss.
+This is an updated version of previously discovered bogus software of the same name - Data Recovery.
+Do not mistake this rogue program for a legitimate computer optimizer - it is a scam developed by Internet criminals.
+The creators of this fake program hope you will fall for the trickery employed by Data Recovery, and that you will purchase a license key in order to repair computer hardware errors that do not actually exist.
 This fake computer optimizer is distributed using misleading websites and fake program updates.
 When installed on your computer, this bogus program starts imitating a computer check-up and reports that your PC has serious hard disk drive issues.

-The scan process is named Smart Check and the results window is called Smart Repair.
-You shouldn't be impressed by the professional looks of this software, its only an imitation of a real computer scanner which doesn't have required features to perform any of the scan that it does.
-Data Recovery uses generated scans and warning messages to scare you into thinking that you could loose all your stored data.
+The scan process is named Smart Check and the results window, Smart Repair.
+Do not be impressed by the professional appearance of this software - it is merely an imitation of a genuine computer scanner and does not have the required functionality to perform an effective security scan.
+Data Recovery uses falsely-generated scans and warning messages in order to scare you into believing that you could lose your stored data.

 Examples of fake messages generated by Data Recovery:

 Hard drive boot sector reading error.
 During I/O system initialization, the boot device driver might have failed to initialize the boot device.
 File system initialization might have failed because it did not recognize the data on the boot device.

-Your computer is in critical state.
+Your computer is in a critical state.
 Hard disk error detected.
-As a result it can lead to hard disk failure and potential loss of data.
-It is highly recommended to repair all found errors to prevent loss of files, applications and documents stored on your computer.
+This can lead to hard disk failure and potential loss of data.
+It is highly recommended that you repair all found errors to prevent loss of files, applications and documents stored on your computer.